Iliaromanov/MusoHub/README.md

 The development for this project has been put on pause indefinetely due to some issues with spotify premium requirements :(

-Nevertheless, the React.js+MaterialUI front end is complete and the Django backend is almost fully functional with the exception of the play/pause/skip song features.
+Nevertheless, the React.js+MaterialUI frontend is complete and the Django backend is almost fully functional with the exception of the play/pause/skip song features.

 # 🎵 MusoHub